hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

 pwd
 ```

-9. Drag your TensorflowJS model into your new folder say it was called "model.json"
+9. Drag your TensorflowJS model into your new folder say it was called "model.json" then a file is also expected that is called "model.weights.bin"

 10. Convert the TensorflowJS model.json to keras